 Deadlines Timetables For Completion:

-- During the spring semester students interested in applying for the Sloan grant are encouraged to attend the annual Sloan Seminar.
-At the seminar information related the grant is presented and students have an opportunity to learn about a specific science related topic.
+- During the fall semester students interested in applying for the Sloan grant are encouraged to attend the annual Sloan Seminar.
+At the seminar, information related the grant is presented and students have an opportunity to learn about a specific science related topic.

 - In January, the spring deadlines for the SCA Scholarship Program are announced, including the deadlines for the Sloan submissions.
 For more information, students should refer to the SCA Scholarship Web page.

-- Applications are assessed by SCA faculty and forwarded to the Sloan Foundation at the end of the spring semester.
+- Applications are assessed by SCA faculty and forwarded to the Sloan Foundation during the spring semester.

-- The following fall semester recipients are announced.
+- Between May and August, recipients are announced.
 Students who receive a production award will have one year to begin production and a total of two years to complete their film.
 Students receiving the script award will receive the funds as a scholarship award toward that academic year.
 For students with federal financial aid, the funds will be applied against outstandingdebt tuition.